rtbrick/bngblaster/docsrc/sources/configuration/lns.rst

    * - `data-control-tos`
      - Set the L2TP tunnel TOS priority (outer IPv4 header) for all non-IP data packets (LCP, IPCP, ...)
      - 0
+   * - `lcp-padding`
+     - Add fixed padding to LCP packets send from LNS
+     - 0

 The BNG Blaster supports different congestion modes for the reliable delivery of control messages.
 The ``default`` mode